[Stata] Calculating marginal effects: margins, marginsplot, and mchange commands

 Marginal Effects at the Means (MEMs)

-MEMs offer a snapshot of how changes in the IVs influence the probability of the DV being 1, with all other variables held at their mean.
+MEMs show how changes in the IVs influence the probability of the DV being 1, with all other variables held at their mean.
 This is particularly insightful for understanding the effect of specific variables in a “typical” scenario:

 atmeans